VGP/vgp-tools/README.md

 **.pbr**	A collection of PacBio long reads and relevant meta-data about each are encoded in such a file (e.g. myfish.pbr).

+**.10x**	An encoding of 10X Genomics read clouds.

 **.rmd**	A restriction map digest file.
 This can be used both to support primary data from BioNano .bnx files, and more abstract restriction maps as in BioNano .cmap files.

-**.10x**	An encoding of 10X Genomics read clouds.

 The VGP tool library contains programs that takes the files produced by each instrument supplier and converts it into the relevant VGP format and file type above.
-Then, more importantly, we support the following downstream file types that allow one to encode assemblies, scaffolds, and important intermediates therein:
+Then, more importantly, we support further file types that allow one to encode assemblies, scaffolds, and important intermediates therein.
+First there are two basic classes:

+**.seq** a sequence file from which the first three types above are derived, and

+**.lis** a file that can be used to record arbitrary lists of objects in any of the VGP file types.

 **.sxs** a collection of sequence to sequence matches.